 For over twenty-five years, I’ve made mandalas (from the Sanskrit word for “container of essence”), using watercolor pencils or acrylic on canvas or, recently, from hundreds of photographic layers via photoshop.
 Each mandala reveals itself without pre-planning.

 Embracing the title of artist found reluctance in me, but art itself has never abandoned me, no matter what resistance I have felt for it.
 Art is a part of every moment, whether we can see it or not.
 Art is the natural expression of a human be-ing.

-One day when I was looking for a name for my artwork collection, I opened the book, Living Buddha, Living Christ by Thich Nhat Hanh, to the page that described the Sanskrit word parayana, meaning “The Other Shore” and I said yes, this is it.
+One day when I was looking for a name for my artwork and greeting card collection, I opened the book, Living Buddha, Living Christ by Thich Nhat Hanh, to the page that described the Sanskrit word parayana, meaning “The Other Shore” and I said yes, this is it.
 The Other Shore “…represents the realm of no-birth, no-death, and no suffering…We cannot talk about it, we cannot conceive it…The true teaching is that the other shore is this very shore…”

 In 1969, I graduated from nursing school in Atlanta.
 Once a nurse, always a nurse.
 I don’t actively work as a nurse presently, at least for an employer.
-As a teacher and facilitator for The Deeper Well, I offer retreats about authentic work and moving beyond nursing burnout.
+I have practiced craniosacral therapy since 1998.
+As a teacher and facilitator, I offered retreats, called “The Deeper Well”, for several years, focusing on authentic work and moving beyond nursing burnout.

 I was born this way, just can’t help it much.